Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

-(b) follows from (c) is due to chain rule of entropy, (d) holds because given $W_2$ and $X_2^N$ can precisely determined and $Y_{2i} = X_{2i} + S_{1i}$ and thus given $Y_{2i}$ and $X_{2i}$, $S_{2i}$ can be precisely determined, (e) uses the fact that the removing conditioning does not increase the entropy.
+(b) follows from (c) is due to the chain rule of entropy, (d) holds because given $W_2$ and $X_2^N$ can be precisely determined and $Y_{2i} = X_{2i} + S_{1i}$ and thus given $Y_{2i}$ and $X_{2i}$, $S_{2i}$ can be precisely determined, (e) uses the fact that removing conditioning does not increase the entropy.

 We plug-in this part in the original sum-rate bound \eqref{equb} to get

 Letting $N \to \infty$ we can make $\epsilon_N \to 0$.
 Moreover applying the chain rule of entropy and noting that removing conditioning does not increase entropy, the following outer bound is obtained